layday/instawow/README.rst

 access to their account.
 Authentication is also complicated by the ongoing Curse account migration to Twitch and is (or should be) unnecessary for the simple use case of installing and updating add-ons.
-Instead, *instawow* relies solely on official data dumps or 'feeds'.
-This approach is not without its drawbacks:

-- There are sometimes gaps in the Curse feeds with multiple add-ons being lost in the Twisting Nether until they invariably reappear a few hours later, ostensibly unharmed.

-- The feeds are updated at least once hourly.
-  Therefore you might receive add-on updates with up to an hour's delay depending on the Δt between a new file being uploaded and the feed being updated.
+Until recently *instawow* used to rely on the official feeds.
+These were apparently sunsetted by Curse on 8 June 2018, completing the migration to the internal API, leaving us with no choice but to scrape CurseForge pages.

 By contrast Minion uses an undocumented but open JSON API, which *instawow* does communicate with.

-Because it has a much shorter execution cycle than a desktop app, *instawow* caches add-on metadata for one hour.
+Because it has a much shorter execution cycle than a desktop app, *instawow* caches (some) add-on metadata for one hour.
 If you do for whatever reason need to force an early resync you can do so with ``instawow debug cache invalidate``.